rmosolgo/graphql-ruby/guides/schema/lazy_execution.md

 - Define a lazy-loading class with _one_ method for loading & returning a value
 - Connect it to your schema with {{ "GraphQL::Schema#lazy_resolve" | api_doc }}
-- In `resolve` functions, return instances of the lazy-loading class
+- In `resolve` methods, return instances of the lazy-loading class

 ## Example: Batched Find